How the Colocation Data Center Spurs Digital TransformationAugust 13, 2019

-AI and ML initiatives are being handled in various ways ranging from the cloud, to on-premise to the data center.
+AI and ML initiatives are being handled in various ways ranging from the digital transformation cloud, to on-premise to the data center.
 Colocation service providers enable businesses to execute their AI/ML/DL initiatives in locations best suited to their need and output location.
 This gives them the power to meet any latency, storage and compute needs that may apply to ensure AI initiative optimization.

 Colocation data center providers must position themselves as true one-stop shops to meet the varied needs of hybrid cloud computing, IoT, BI and analytics, mobility, and the distributed enterprise.
 The overriding advantage of a colocation data center that intersects with all these needs is its ability to make a global business data seem local to its workforce, its clients, and its customers.